 Hi Pressure / Hi Volume Switchable Pumps

-One of the new features that we have added to some of our pumps this year is the ability to handle a wide range of tires by including a double cylinder in the design.
+One of the new features that we have added to some of our best bike pumps this year is the ability to handle a wide range of tires by including a double cylinder in the design.
 This allows you to choose between high volume or high pressure mode so that you can handle everything from the smallest and narrowest high pressure road bike tires, right through to the widest fat tires without too much extra effort.

 If you are a cyclist with multiple bikes of different types, or you love being able to help out your friends when in need, then this style of pump is the best choice for most people.